-Both skiffs were manned by a couple of regulars & mostly novices
+Both skiffs were manned by a couple of regulars & mostly novices also get the signwriting on her completed.
+Needless to say, the building of the pram dinghies remains on the backburner.

 On a sadder note, is the passing of a founding member Bob Dobson.
 Condolences to Zitta and family.
 Bob was well known to the boat builders as Bob and Zitta have been regular visitors checking up on Cliff, making sure he behaves.
 Zitta is Cliff's 'little sister'.